 Sometimes circumstances will not turn out the way you want them to and that is perfectly okay.
-Embracing the situation can help you deal with the change effectively.
+Embracing the situation can help you manage change effectively.
 It helps you make the necessary shifts in your life to embrace the change and move forward from it.

 Learn from change.

 If you can get to the point where you accept change then you can begin to learn from each experience.
-Change can be a great teacher, if you are open to it.
-Think back to times in your life where you thought change was a bad thing.
+Change can be a great teacher if you are open to it.
+Think back to times in your life when you thought change was a bad thing.
 I bet you later discovered it had benefits or at the very least learned something from it.

 Knowledge is power.

-If there is a big change coming in your life.
-Take the time to arm yourself with as much knowledge about that change as possible.
-Having a clear understanding of what is coming can help but remember even if you can’t understand it or don’t agree with it, do your best to navigate it without resistance.
+If there is a big change coming in your life, take the time to arm yourself with as much knowledge about that change as possible.
+Having a clear understanding of what is coming can help, but remember even if you can’t understand it or don’t agree with it, do your best to navigate the change without resistance.